-Cucumber is a type of fruit that grows on a vine.
-The fruit is commonly used as food.
+Cucumber (Cucumis sativus) is a creeping vine that grows long fruit commonly eaten as a vegetable.
 The fruit, seed, and stem are used in medicine.

-Cucumber contains fats in the seeds that might help to lower cholesterol.
-The fruit contains chemicals that might help to reduce swelling (inflammation) and speed up wound healing.
+Cucumber seed contains fats that might help lower cholesterol.
+The fruit contains chemicals that might help to reduce swelling and speed up wound healing.

 CUCUMBER Side Effects & Safety

-When taken by mouth: Cucumber is LIKELY SAFE when used in food amounts.
-Cucumber extract up to 20 mg daily and cucumber seed extract up to 500 mg daily are POSSIBLY SAFE when used as medicine, short-term.
-There isn't enough reliable information to know if other cucumber products are safe to use as medicine.
+When taken by mouth: Cucumbers are commonly consumed as food.
+Cucumber extract and cucumber seed extract are possibly safe when used as medicine, short-term.
+There isn't enough reliable information to know if other cucumber products are safe or what the side effects might be.

-Special Precautions & WarningsPregnancy and breast-feeding: There isn't enough reliable information to know if cucumber is safe to use as a medicine when pregnant or breast-feeding.
+Special Precautions & WarningsPregnancy and breast-feeding: Cucumbers are commonly consumed as food.
+There isn't enough reliable information to know if cucumber is safe to use in larger amounts as a medicine when pregnant or breast-feeding.
 Stay on the safe side and stick to food amounts.

-Diabetes: There is some evidence that cucumber seed can decrease blood sugar levels.
+Diabetes: Cucumber seed might decrease blood sugar levels.
 This might increase the chance of blood sugar levels becoming too low in people being treated for diabetes.
 Monitor your blood sugar carefully.

 Surgery: Cucumber seed might lower blood sugar levels.
-There is some concern that it might interfere with blood sugar control during and after surgery.
+This might interfere with blood sugar control during and after surgery.
 Stop using cucumber seed at least 2 weeks before a scheduled surgery.

 Moderate Interaction Be cautious with this combination